Aaron-Bopp/TIM/00_Meta/Personal/Journal.md

 #TO/PONDERED/ME ([[You can be taught to invalidate your own emotions]])   [[Emotional validation]] has been on my mind a lot recently.
 It feels like a lot of my worse behaviors are built around [[emotional validation]].
 I cut myself off and refuse to reach out for help because I afraid that [[my emotions]] won't be validated.
 Of course this is a never ending circle

 #TO/PONDERED/ME
+Do I get tired of human interactions over time because I am an introvert or is the there a deeper meaning?
 %%
 it's [[masking]], lol 7/29/21
 also you're autistic dumbass 10/25/21
 %%

-Do I get tired of human interactions over time because I am an introvert or is the there a deeper meaning?
+## April
 ### April 2

 To [[my parents]], //My [[trauma]] manifesto